Casey Bramlet

-Casey Bramlet (born April 2, 1981) is a former professional gridiron football quarterback.
-He was drafted by the Cincinnati Bengals in the seventh round of the 2004 NFL Draft.
+Casey Bramlet (born April 2, 1981) is an American former professional football quarterback.
+He was selected by the Cincinnati Bengals in the seventh round of the 2004 NFL draft.
 He played college football at Wyoming.

-He has also been a member of the Washington Redskins, Atlanta Falcons, Miami Dolphins, San Diego Chargers, Baltimore Ravens and Winnipeg Blue Bombers.
+He was also a member of the Washington Redskins, Atlanta Falcons, Miami Dolphins, San Diego Chargers, Baltimore Ravens and Winnipeg Blue Bombers.
 He was World Bowl XV Most Valuable Player with the Hamburg Sea Devils in 2007.

-Early years
+Early life

-Bramlet attended Wheatland High School in Wheatland, Wyoming where he earned all-state, and Casper Star Tribune Super 25 selection as a quarterback.
+Bramlet attended Wheatland High School in Wheatland, Wyoming, where he earned all-state, and Casper Star Tribune Super 25 selection as a quarterback.
 During the 1999 season, he played in the Shrine Bowl, and was named Absaroka Conference Co-Player of the Year.
 As a senior, he threw for 2,264 yards and 21 touchdowns.
 Bramlet was also an outstanding basketball player.
 He earned all-conference and all-state honors, and the Wheatland basketball team was ranked No. 1 in the state in his senior year.
 He was also the team captain for both football and basketball.
 He also lettered in track.
 An excellent student, he was a member of the National Honor Society.
 He was recruited by Colorado State.